microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ### Start bot runtime and complete initialization

-1. Start a bot runtime.
+1. Start a bot.
 For this example we'll start the bot project `TodoBot` in [SampleBots](https://github.com/microsoft/botbuilder-dotnet/tree/main/tests/Microsoft.Bot.Builder.TestBot.Json).
 1. Make sure the debugger port has been registered in `BotFrameworkHttpAdapter` with the `UseDebugger` method.
-1. There are several ways to initialize a bot, and [BotFramework Emulator](https://github.com/microsoft/BotFramework-Emulator) is a typical approach.
+1. There are several ways to initialize a bot, and the [BotFramework Emulator](https://github.com/microsoft/BotFramework-Emulator) is a typical approach.
 Open the Emulator and attach it to the bot to finish the initialization.

 ### Debug the runtime